skepee-PROTOTYPE/Benchmark-Rest-Api/README.md

 ## Release notes
 nlog.config is the configuration file used for log.
 Edit this file to change name files and path.

+## Next steps
+Actually the tool works for a generic API with no authorization key.
+Next step is to make the tool by passing a Header that at the moment is missing.